 Editorial Backlinks

 These are the gold standard.
 An editorial backlink occurs when a journalist, blogger, or industry writer voluntarily cites your content as a reference within their own article — with no request, payment, or arrangement on your part.
 They carry the highest trust signal because they represent genuine third-party endorsement.
 The only way to earn them consistently is to publish content that is significantly more useful, original, or data-rich than what already exists.
 Original research, proprietary data, and detailed how-to content with real-world examples attract editorial links naturally over time.
+This is also the content most likely to be cited in AI Overviews — as we cover in detail in our post on why generic blog posts fail and what to publish instead.

 Contextual Guest Post Links